-The requirements for the Elementary Education and Special Education major (BSEd) certification and for secondary content area majors are detailed in this catalog.
+The requirements for the Education majors (BSEd), certification and for secondary content area majors are detailed in this catalog.
 The requirements for the procedures to be followed by those who already have a college degree and who are seeking certification alone in one of the content areas for which Geneva College has approved programs are described in this portion of the catalog also.
 On successful completion of requirements for certification at the elementary or secondary levels, students will be recommended to the Pennsylvania Department of Education for Certification.